CyberGRX/api-examples/python_examples/excel_export_mapped_tags/README.md

 ## Technical details for mapping
 Mapping is pretty trivial, we are using glom as a foundational driver to transform API responses into a standardized format for the Excel template.
 There are 3 configurations that set that glom state.
 Basically we select the tags field from the Third Party response (this is an array of strings), pass that through the tag_categorization filter which only selects tags that start with a prefix.

+The following snips are from [export.py](./export.py) and capture the business logic for mapping tags with a specific prefix to a field that can be interpreted by the Excel template.

 ```
 def tag_categorization(tagging_prefix):
     return lambda value: ", ".join([v.replace(tagging_prefix, "", 1).strip() for v in value if v.startswith(tagging_prefix)])